sheikhdiallo/COM304_FOUNDATION_1/workup/session6/cpulator/sevensegment/sevenSegmentDisplayExamples.md

 Running this program will put `1` in the first digit of the display.

-Try changing this to other values
+Try changing this to other values.

 ### step 2